HIV and Opportunistic Infections, Coinfections, and Conditions

 - There are many different types of heart disease.
 Coronary heart disease is the most common type of heart disease, and it is the leading cause of death in the United States.
 In this fact sheet, the term “heart disease” refers specifically to coronary heart disease.

 - Heart disease is caused by the buildup of plaque inside the blood vessels that carry blood to the heart (called the coronary arteries).

-- Risk factors for heart disease, such as an unhealthy diet or high blood pressure, are the same for people with HIV and people without HIV.
-However, HIV infection and some HIV medicines may increase the risk of heart disease in people with HIV.
+- Risk factors for heart disease, such as high blood pressure or smoking, are the same for people with HIV and people without HIV.
+However, HIV and some HIV medicines may increase the risk of heart disease in people with HIV.

 - Lifestyle changes, such as eating a healthy diet, being more active, and quitting smoking, can help prevent and treat heart disease.
 Treatment for heart disease can also include medicines and surgery.